ASHVIK-SINHA-07/sih26018-VeriLekh-AI/README.md

-   → each field gets a confidence score → validation flags problems → a human verifies the low-confidence fields → record is committed → ULPIN-style ID generated, action written to the audit trail
+   → each field gets a confidence score → validation flags problems → a human verifies the low-confidence fields → record is committed → ULPIN-style ID generated, action written to the audit trail → every correction is remembered and applied to the next document
 ```

 A record is only ever committed by a person.
 The AI narrows what that person has